 Firstly, start with the tie around your neck, with wide end of tie (on the right) hanging around a foot below the narrow end.
 Cross the two ends, with the wide end on top.
 Bring the wide end up and loop through between your tie and collar and back down.
 Then, pull the wide end under the narrow end, back through the same loop and to the right.
 Bring it across from right to left, up through the loop and down through the knot.
 Tighten the knot by bringing it up towards your collar.
-You can get a great selection of ties and other menswear, plus 10% off everything with TM Lewin shopping voucher codes
+You can get a great selection of ties and other menswear, plus 10% off everything with TM Lewin voucher codes

 Ties: Four in Hand Knot - Save on Delivery with Vouchers from Stuarts London

 This next knot is particularly popular with office guys as it's a bit less in your face than the Windsor.
 Follow the first few steps of the Windor knot, but then instead of looping it between the collar, turn the wide end back underneath the narrow end and then bring it back over in front of the narrow end.
 Pull the wide end up through the loop and down through the front loop.
 Tighten the knot by sliding it up towards your neck.
-For a great selection of premium menswear, you can also take a look at our Stuarts London online discounts.
+For a great selection of premium menswear, you can also take a look at our Stuarts London voucher codes

 Plus, you can also take advantage of free UK delivery!

 Cravat: Ascot - Fantastic Deals on Suits with Burton Shopping Vouchers